tgirotto/Spotify-Search/README.md

 5) Run the code throgh "node app.js [search.txt]" command, where [search.txt] is the input file containing the input.

-6) All results will be output to an "output.txt" file, structured as follows:
+6) All results will be output to a [search].out file, structured as follows:

 	col 1) Track name;